 - Playing with Fire: Being a Captain Ersatz of Pyro.

 - Teleport Spam: When necessary.
 He uses it more to dodge than to attack.

 "You win this time, but mark my words, and mark them well: I will get you, Quiz Boy!"

 The newest member of the Guild of Calamitous Intent as of the Season 5 premiere, who specifically joins to arch Billy Quiz Boy.
 He is also incredibly rich and is a collector and fanboy of antiques from movies and TV shows.

 - Arbitrarily Large Bank Account: He even claims his "superpower" is the fact he has "lots of money".

 - Arch-Enemy: To Billy Quizboy.
 In fact, he joined the Guild specifically to legally, officially arch him.

 - Ascended Extra: He appears as a background character in the first four seasons, most memorably getting Baron Underbheit's boot in his ass at Rusty's yard sale.

 - Evil Counterpart: To Billy, sharing his fanboyish obsession with pop culture artifacts.
-He is also attended by an albino servant who is the spitting image of Pete White.
+He is also attended by an albino servant who is the silent, athletic Asian version of Pete White.

 - Evil Is Petty: Will often use items from his collection to do little more than anger Billy.
 Such as using a puppet from a show Billy loved as a kid as a shower mitt.
 When Billy and Pete come to his house to try to barter with him for a flying ship, he agrees on the condition that Billy eat a dollar's worth of pennies.
 The reason?
 Billy outbid him for an action figure on eBay.